nmemranhussain/ml_6314_A_1/README.md

 - This model card utilizes only linear model such as **Linear Regression**.

 ### Evaluation Metrics
-- MSE (Mean Square Error): Measures the model's ability to distinguish the optimal feature combination for predicting PU_ct and DO_ct separately, our target variables, involves the use of five features in different combinations.
-This configuration yields the lowest mean squared error (MSE) on the test data for different combination of features.
+- MSE (Mean Square Error): This model evaluates the optimal combination of features for predicting PU_ct and DO_ct, our target variables, by using five features in various combinations.
+This approach achieves the lowest mean squared error (MSE) on the train and test data across different feature combinations.

 ### Final Values of MSEs of Number of Pick-ups (PO_ct) for All Data using 'linear regression' model: